kevaldalasaniya/anagramfinder/README.md

 # anagramfinder
 This Program Reads File and Maps All Anagram Words in Spring Boot

+Flow Starts from Class : AnagramFinderDriver , this is entry point for code

 ## a.How To Run Code

 1. Check out Git Repo